10 Ways IoT Edge Computing Can Transform Business in the Digital Age

 9. Agricultural Operations

-IoT is transforming agriculture as we know it through precision farming techniques.
+IoT is transforming farming as we know it through precision agriculture techniques.

 For instance, autonomous recording stations provide real-time data on soil conditions, weather conditions and patterns and crop health.
 Farmers can access this data remotely and make informed decisions on irrigation schedules, fertilization and pest control.